Amazon tests Brazil's retail jungle with its Kindle

 The country has relatively low Internet penetration and has become a promising new frontier for Internet giants such as Facebook, Twitter and Amazon.
 Market research company eBit estimates Brazilians spent 28 billion reais ($11.7 billion) online last year, 25 percent more than in 2012.

-But Latin America's biggest economy is also known for its heavy tax burden, high labour costs and logistical bottlenecks that make ecommerce a serious challenge for newcomers.
+But Latin America's biggest economy is also known for its heavy tax burden, high labor costs and logistical bottlenecks that make ecommerce a serious challenge for newcomers.

 Unlike in the U.S. where Amazon operates its own distribution network from mammoth warehouses, Szapiro said in Brazil the company will leave the shipment of its Kindle devices to external partners, which he declined to identify.